Kohnert posets and polynomials of northeast diagrams: Tools for diagrams

-We call $(a,b) \in \mathcal{I}(\mathbf{D})$ a \textit{move inversion} because it represents a pair of moves in the chain where a larger-labeled cell has moved before a smaller-labeled cell.
+The use of the word ``inversion'' is motivated by the fact that a move inversion $(a, b)$ represents a pair of moves in the chain where a larger-labeled cell has moved before a smaller-labeled cell.
 The following lemma shows that any elementary chain with maximal element $D_0$ may be replaced by an elementary chain with identical maximal and minimal elements that contains no move inversions.
 We highlight that this result holds for all diagrams.

 \begin{lemma} Let $T_0 = (D_0,\mathcal{L}_0)$ be a tableau with the super-standard labeling, and $\mathbf{D} := D_1 \gtrdot \cdots \gtrdot D_M$ be an elementary chain in $\mathcal{P}(D_0)$.
 Then, there exists an elementary chain $\mathbf{F} := F_1 \gtrdot \cdots \gtrdot F_M$ such that $F_1 = D_1$, $F_M=D_M$, and $i(\mathbf{F})=0$. \end{lemma}